PdxCodeGuild/class_redmage/code/scott/capstone/proposal.md

 - Fri 18 / Sat 19 - Have completed templates and working site.

-- Sun 20 / Mon 21 - Apply CSS
+- Sun 20 / Mon 21 - Apply CSS and finalize

-Here you'll want to come up with some (very rough) estimates of the timeframe for each section.
-State specifically which steps you'll take in the implementation.
-This section should also include work you're planning to do after the capstone is finished.